ADHD Diet: Detailed Guide to Nutrition for ADHD

 young boy in yellow sweater refusing to eat what his parent is offering him

-What is the connection between eating disorders and obesity and ADHD?
+What is the connection between eating disorders, weight, and ADHD?

 How can I best manage the side effects of ADHD stimulant medication that reduces appetite?